api2cart/cs-sdk/docs/ProductApi.md

             // config.AddApiKeyPrefix("x-api-key", "Bearer");

             var apiInstance = new ProductApi(config);
-            var pageCursor = ;  // string? | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
-Max allowed count=250 (optional)  (default to 10) var varParams = id,model,price,images;  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional)  (default to "force_all") var responseFields = {result{children{id,parent_id,sku,upc,images,combination}}};  // string? | Set this parameter in order to choose which entity fields you want to retrieve (optional) var exclude = false;  // string? | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all (optional) var createdFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their creation date (optional) var createdTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their creation date (optional) var modifiedFrom = 2010-07-29 13:45:52;  // string? | Retrieve entities from their modification date (optional) var modifiedTo = 2100-08-29 13:45:52;  // string? | Retrieve entities to their modification date (optional) var productId = 10;  // string? | Filter by parent product id (optional) var productIds = 4,5;  // string? | Filter by parent product ids (optional) var sku = bag_01;  // string? | Filter by products variant's sku (optional)
+            var start = 0;  // int? | This parameter sets the number from which you want to get entities (optional)  (default to 0) var count = 20;  // int? | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 (optional)  (default to 10) var pageCursor = ;  // string? | Used to retrieve products child items via cursor-based pagination (it can't be used with any other filtering parameter) (optional) var productId = 10;  // string? | Filter by parent product id (optional) var productIds = 4,5;  // string? | Filter by parent product ids (optional) var sku = bag_01;  // string? | Filter by products variant's sku (optional)